How much does a website cost for a small business?

 Using a free plan to test out a website builder before committing to a premium plan is fine, but it’s worth spending a little extra to unlock advanced features and remove ads.

-Website builder plans can range from £2.59 to £259 per month, from a basic plan built with simple sites in mind to advanced ecommerce plans for growing online stores.
+Website builder plans can range from £1.99 to £259 per month.
+This is because most providers have scaled pre-packaged options to suit various budgets, ranging from a basic, easy-to-use website builder, to advanced ecommerce plans for growing online stores.

 Most website builders advertise their plans on an annual subscription basis, so you’ll pay for a year in full when you sign up.
 You can also choose to pay monthly, but this will cost you more in the long run.
 For example, when looking at Wix’s cheapest plan, the annual price would drive my monthly cost down to £9 per month.
 However, if I paid month-by-month, Wix’s cheapest plan would cost me £11.50 per month.